brushfiretech/dev-standards/index.md

 ### We currently support:

 Internet Explorer 7+, and the latest versions of Firefox, Chrome, Safari, and Opera.
 Testing for all these browsers __must__ be done prior to code going into production.
 Install the browsers yourself or fire up a Virtual Machine.

+## Accessibility

+Since there is no way to fully determine what every user of our software will see or experience due to handicaps or other circumstances, it should be our goal to make the experience as accessible as possible for the common tools to help those.
+As such, we should always, at least:

+* use semantic HTML
+* use alt text on all images
+* use title attributes on all links
+* test our sites using a screen reader

 ## HTML